ALikesToCode/CourseGPT-Pro-DSAI-Lab-Group-6/docs/FINAL_PROJECT_REPORT.md

 - **Google Vertex AI**: Provides managed PEFT tuning with automatic hyperparameter optimization and built-in monitoring.
 Complements local GPU training for larger models.

 - **Hugging Face ZeroGPU**: Offers serverless GPU inference with pay-per-second billing.
 Ideal for research prototypes and demo deployments without 24/7 infrastructure costs.

+- **Streamlit (vs React)**: Streamlit let us iterate on the research UI in hours, keep Python-only hosting, and rapidly test prompts with real users.
+A React stack would add flexibility for production branding but would slow experimentation and split frontend/backend codebases.
+For this milestone the faster Python-only loop outweighed the added control React provides.

 ---